TakamichiOsumi/CircularByteBuffer/README.md

 # CircularByteBuffer

-Circular Byte Buffer in C
+Implementation of Circular Byte Buffer in C for my other repository.